What to Pack for Lapland — A Family Guide by Little Skiers

 The golden rule for Lapland?
 Layers, layers, layers.
 Conditions change quickly, and children will warm up running around but cool down fast when still.
 Always pack spare base layers, socks, gloves, and hats in case anything gets wet.

-Little Skiers pick: Icebreaker Merino Kids 200 Oasis Base Layer — a premium merino top, ideal as an extra set for layering or swapping out mid-trip.
+Little Skiers pick: Icebreaker Merino Kids 260 Oasis Mid Layer — a premium merino top, ideal as an extra set for layering or swapping out mid-trip.

 Lapland is a snowy wonderland, but it does demand careful packing.
 With merino base layers, warm mid-layers, insulated outerwear, and the right accessories, your family will stay snug from husky rides to Northern Lights.

 At Little Skiers, we’ve got everything you need to get the kids kitted out for Arctic adventures.
-Happy travels — and don’t forget to pack the marshmallows for those hot chocolates after a day in the snow! ☕❄️
+Happy travels - and don’t forget to tag @littleskiers in your snow gear in the snow! ☕❄️